Do Pool Covers Cause Algae? Prevention & Solutions Guide

 Check Your CYA Levels

-Cyanuric acid levels should stay between 30-50 ppm for traditional chlorine pools, or 70-80 ppm for salt water generators.
+Cyanuric acid levels should stay between 30-50 ppm for both traditional chlorine pools and salt water generators.
 Higher CYA requires proportionally higher chlorine levels.
 Use the FC/CYA chart to determine your minimum chlorine level - then add 1-2 ppm extra when covered.

 Run Your Pump Longer